 Macsome iTunes Converter can easily convert DRM protected music and various audio files to unprotected MP3, AAC formats playable on any iPod, iPod Touch, iPhone, Zune, PSP, Creative Zen and other MP3 players at high speed and CD quality.

-There are 2 parts to solve the problem, first, you convert Apple Music to MP3 format, in the same time, you have removed Apple Music's DRM.
+There are 2 parts to solve the problem, first, you convert all the audio tracks to MP3 format, in the same time, you have removed the DRM limitations.
 Second, use iTunes to burn MP3 music to CD as you like.

 Step 1, free download the latest version of iTunes Music Converter, install and run it.

 Please make sure that you have downloaded the Apple Music files you want to convert and they can work normally on your iTunes.</P>

 Step 2.
 Click "+" to import the downloaded Apple Music files.